mysmartpot/android/README.md

 ## Requirements

-To use the app, there needs you need to be on the same WiFi network as the [Smart Pot Hub][smart-pot/hub] or connect to the network via VPN.
+To use the app, you need to be on the same WiFi network as the [Smart Pot Hub][smart-pot/hub] or connect to the network via VPN.
 For the app to be able to resolve the address of the Hub, the hostname of the Raspberry Pi must have been set to `smart-pot-hub` as described in the [OS Configuration][smart-pot/hub/os-configuration] guide.

 The app requires Android 12 or higher since mDNS is used to resolve the address.